 Tomatoes are nutritious and have an interesting history, but they often lack flavor compared to ones in the past.
 A recent discovery may provide tastier tomatoes.

 Wales has a wonderful musical heritage.
 Known for its vocal music, singers, and choirs, folk and traditional songs are an important part of Welsh culture.

 England has a rich collection of traditional folk songs.
 This article includes performances of four songs and describes the interesting background of the music.

 Svalbard reindeer live on an archipelago near mainland Norway and are the smallest subspecies of reindeer.
 Research indicates that their bodies are shrinking in size.

 Acorn worms have an amazing ability to regenerate body parts.
 We have most of the worm's genes used in regeneration.
 Scientists hope to enable us to make new body parts.

-Pitcher plants produce cups that trap and digest prey.
-The digestive enzymes of one species can break down gluten and may help people with celiac disease.
+Pitcher plants have cups that trap and digest prey.
+The digestive enzymes of one species break down gluten in the lab and might help people with celiac disease.

 Sickle cell disease is painful for sufferers and can sometimes be dangerous.
 Genome editing may one day correct the mutation that causes the disorder.

 The Nitobe Memorial Garden is located in Vancouver, British Columbia.
 It's a beautiful and often peaceful Japanese garden that is filled with symbolism.